twcau/UpdateMyWindowsMachine/README.md

     - **Microsoft Office Updates**: Detects and updates Microsoft Office installations, closing running Office apps as needed.
     - **Third-Party App Updates**: Integrates with [Patch My PC Home Updater](https://patchmypc.com/home-updater) to update a wide range of third-party applications.
 - **Configuration**
-    - **Configurable Update Types**: Choose which update types to enable (Windows, Office, Winget, PatchMyPC) via a JSON config file or interactive menu.
+    - **Configurable Update Types**: Choose which update types to enable (Windows, Office, Winget, PatchMyPC), and any combination thereof, via a JSON config file or interactive menu.
     - **Winget Skip List**: Exclude specific apps from being updated by `winget` using a customizable skip list.
 - **First-Time Setup Wizard**: Interactive setup for configuration, including scheduling, log management, and update preferences.
 - **Robust Logging**: Logs all actions and results to a configurable directory, with retention and archiving options.